 Install with pip

-You can also grab pre-release binaries from here.
+You can also grab other binaries from Frida’s GitHub releases page.

 Testing your installation